getgrav/grav-learn/pages/02.content/05.media/docs.md

 This is a **Twig** output that will take the `image1.jpg` file associated with the page, and output a `lightbox` tag that will link to an image that is `resize`'d to `1024` x `768` from a thumbnail image that is `cropResize`'d  to `200` x `200`.

->>>> NOTE: A lightbox-compatible plugin is **required** in order to have a functioning lightbox on your Grav site.
+>>>> A lightbox-compatible plugin is **required** in order to have a functioning lightbox on your Grav site.
 You can use the [FeatherLight Grav plugin](https://github.com/getgrav/grav-plugin-featherlight) to achieve this.

 ### Combinations